IMPORTANT SAFETY INFORMATION AND INDICATIONS

 CONTRAINDICATIONS

-SEMGLEE is contraindicated during episodes of hypoglycemia and in patients with hypersensitivity to insulin glargine or one of its excipients.
+SEMGLEE is contraindicated during episodes of hypoglycemia and in patients with hypersensitivity to insulin glargine products or any of the excipients in SEMGLEE.

 WARNINGS AND PRECAUTIONS